varffs/c-gent-net/content/sections/1_Digital society, labour and power/copy.md

-I’m a scholar of digital media and culture, and the writer behind [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books).
+I’m a scholar of digital media and culture, and the writer behind [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books), which is coming soon in Korean and Spanish.

 I write about the digital technology, technologies of information, and informational capitalism.
 I often do this through attention to 'work' as a social activity where the political and ethical stakes of screens, scan guns, algorithms, AI, etc can be worked out.
 Of course, I'm really interested in power, agency, justice.